-This Course on the Theory and Practice of CLIL is a two-week course consisting of 40 contact morning hours as well as 2 afternoon workshops and an extensive cultural and social programme which is directly linked to the morning sessions.
+This Course on the Theory and Practice of CLIL is a two-week course consisting of 40 contact morning hours as well as 1 afternoon workshop and an extensive cultural and social programme which is directly linked to the morning sessions.

 On the final day of the course, the participants engage in a reflection session in which they are encouraged to examine benefits gained from the course and complete a course evaluation form.
 Participants are encouraged to keep contact via email and private social networking.
 The Alpha trainers are available for follow-up advice and support at all times.

 To apply for the Theory and Practice of CLIL Course